irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 ![](https://irudnyts.github.io/images/posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models/density.png)

 We agin quickly perform model selection.
 This time we chose the model with both variables and the multiplicative interaction term (`area * rooms`), as one with smallest AIC.
-The interation term became significant due to the nature of logarithm transform.
+The interaction term became significant due to the nature of logarithm transform.

 ```r
 log_models <- list(